DappDevs/presentations/content/ethereum-history.md

 Following the success of the first public release, Ethereum formed a Decentralized Autonomous Organization called The DAO, which was a set of smart contracts intended to invest into the burgeoning Ethereum ecosystem.
-It raised a record $150m in it's crowdsale (15% of all Ether), and is often referred to as the first ICO.
+It raised a record $150m in it's crowd-sale (15% of all Ether), and is often referred to as the first ICO.

-Following the success of that crowdsale, hackers hacked the smart contracts used by The DAO to steal 3.6m Ether from the newly-founded organization.
+Following the success of that crowd-sale, hackers hacked the smart contracts used by The DAO to steal 3.6m Ether from the newly-founded organization.
 Since the funds were put into a 28-day escrow before they were to be released, the Ethereum community came together to discuss what to do about the impending hack.